shi-yu-wang/PGD-VAE/README.md

 - Original QMOF data can be downloaded from [here](https://github.com/arosen93/QMOF).
 - Original MeshSeg data can be downloaded from [here](https://segeval.cs.princeton.edu/).
-- Synthetic data us synthesized manually by the paper.
+- Synthetic data is synthesized manually by the paper.

 3. The code to extract and generate data from original QMOF and MeshSeg datasets have been provided in the package as: